vidushi-rastogi/chatItUp-next-app/README.md

 You will receive an URI for your cluster, save it.

 ## To run the project
-1. Clone the git repository into your desired directory
+1. Clone the git repository into your desired directory.
     ```
     git clone https://github.com/vidushi-rastogi/chatItUp-next-app.git
     ```